WICG/navigation-api/README.md

 Second, the following navigations **cannot be canceled** using `event.preventDefault()`, and as such will have `event.cancelable` equal to false:

-- User-initiated same-document navigations via the browser's back/forward buttons.
+- User-initiated traversals via the browser's back/forward buttons (either same- or cross-document)
+- Programmatic traversals via `history.back()`/`history.forward()`/`history.go()`
+- Programmatic traversals via `appHistory.back()`/`appHistory.forward()`/`appHistory.go()`

+We would like to make these cancelable in the future.
+However, we need to take care when doing so:

-This is important to avoid abusive pages trapping the user by disabling their back button.
+- Canceling user-initiated traversals can be abused to trap the user by disabling their back button.
 Note that adding a same-origin restriction would not help here: imagine a user which navigates to `https://evil-in-disguise.example/`, and then clicks a link to `https://evil-in-disguise.example/2`.
 If `https://evil-in-disguise.example/2` were allowed to cancel same-origin browser back button navigations, they have effectively disabled the user's back button.

-We're discussing this restriction in [#32](https://github.com/WICG/app-history/issues/32), as it does hurt some use cases, and we'd like to soften it in some way.
+- Both user-initiated and programmatic traversals of this sort are hard to intercept for technical reasons, as doing so can require cross-process communication.

+See discussion in [#32](https://github.com/WICG/app-history/issues/32) about how we can make user-initiated traversals cancelable in a safe way, and [#178](https://github.com/WICG/app-history/issues/178) for the general discussion of loosening the cancelability restrictions over time.

 Finally, the following navigations **cannot be replaced with same-document navigations** by using `event.transitionWhile()`, and as such will have `event.canTransition` equal to false:

 - Any navigation to a URL which differs in scheme, username, password, host, or port.
 (I.e., you can only intercept URLs which differ in path, query, or fragment.)
-- Any programmatically-initiated [cross-document](#appendix-types-of-navigations) back/forward navigations.
-(Recall that _user_-initiated cross-document navigations will not fire the `navigate` event at all.)
+- Any [cross-document](#appendix-types-of-navigations) back/forward navigations.
 Transitioning two adjacent history entries from cross-document to same-document has unpleasant ripple effects on web application and browser implementation architecture.

 We'll note that these restrictions still allow canceling cross-origin non-back/forward navigations.
 Although this might be surprising, in general it doesn't grant additional power.
 That is, web developers can already intercept `<a>` `click` events, or modify their code that would set `location.href`, even if the destination URL is cross-origin.